LandRegistry/govuk-frontend-wtf/CONTRIBUTING.md

 # How to contribute

-The following are some guidelines to help you contribute to this repository.
-These are designed to help you make a valuable contribution that can be used within the package quicker and easier.
+The following are some guidelines to help you make a valuable contribution to this project quicker and easier.

 There are two main types of contribution that we welcome; issues and pull requests.